 - Allow your soaps to cure for six weeks before using your soap.
 This allows for the saponification to be completed.

-This is a very simple recipe, with no particular special effects, but I kind of like my soap like that.
-That does not mean I do not like to get crazy creative sometimes and I am sure I will be posting a few of those creations in the future, just for fun.
+This simple recipe has no special effects, but I like soap like that.
+That does not mean I do not like to get crazy creative sometimes, and I am sure I will post a few of those creations in the future just for fun.